Permeable Semi Flexible Footpaths

 Waste tyres recycled 468

-Goals Ensuring the tree lines of the foreshore continue to receive the water needed to flourish, while maintaining the resilience of the path, avoiding cracking to future tree root movement and growth.
+Goals Ensuring the trees on the foreshore continue to receive the water needed to flourish, while maintaining the integrity of the path and avoiding cracking due to future tree root movement and growth.

-Outcome The semi-flexible pavement provides the tree lines of the foreshore with the water the need to flourish.
+Outcome The semi-flexible pavement provides the trees on the foreshore with the water the need to flourish.
 The flexibility and permeability make it a long-lasting asset, highly resistant to cracking from tree root movement and is more tree-friendly due to its permeability and minimal excavation requirements.

 Permeable pavement installed in the Tree Protection Zone of the Lake Tuggeranong Foreshore.